lisawilliams/lisa/work.md

 ![Shiny stuff!](https://live.staticflickr.com/65535/40300050893_1eedda48ab_z.jpg)

 I am currently working at <a href ="http://www.wgbh.org/news">GBH News</a>, where I am Audience Engagement Editor.
-It's my job to drive audience growth and loyalty.
-During my time there, I was able to increase the News division's digital audience sixfold.

-I have run startups, been an MIT Media Lab fellow, worked at NPR affiliates, The Boston Globe/Boston.com, helped out with the excellent Data + Narrative data storytelling workshops, and worked with dozens of organizations looking to create greater community engagement online and offline.
+I have run startups, been an MIT Media Lab fellow, worked at NPR affiliates, The Boston Globe/Boston.com, and helped out with the excellent Data + Narrative data storytelling workshops.
 You can also find me on Mastodon, where I am <a href="https://toot.lgbt/@lisawilliams">@lisawilliams</a>.

 The best way to see a chronological view of my career is to look at my <a href ="https://www.linkedin.com/in/lisawilliams/LinkedIn">LinkedIn profile</a>.
 There are some things I’m proud of that don’t show up on my resume, however.
 These are a few of them:

-**Membership & Outreach, Public Media Journalists Association** *Oct 2022-23*

-Delighted to be working with the Public Media Journalists Association to connect with our members and foster more affiliate-to-affiliate collaboration.

 **Selected project, VidSpark**
 *January 2020*